AbdullahRajpoot/First/README.md

 # web app deployed on Heroku

-The deployed web app is live at https:
+The deployed web app is live at https://a1-first-app.herokuapp.com/